-If someone applies for amendment and the decision maker decides they have not had access to the information, they could suggest that they apply to access it under the IP Act.
+If someone applies for amendment and the decision maker decides they have not had access to the information, the decision maker could suggest they make an access application under the IP Act.

 Set out how the information is inaccurate, incomplete, out of date, or misleading

-The applicant should provide evidence that supports their claims, as the onus is on them to prove the information is inaccurate, incomplete, out of date, or misleading.
+The applicant needs to provide evidence to support their claims, as the onus is on them to prove the information is inaccurate, incomplete, out of date or misleading.

 Processing an amendment application

-The agency has 25 business days from the date of a valid application to give a decision to the applicant and the agency can request an extension of time as long as they ask before the end of the processing period.
+Processing an amendment application is very similar to processing an access application.
+The agency has a 25 business day processing period to give a decision to the applicant and can request extra time before the end of the processing period.
 If a decision is not made in time, the principal officer of the agency is deemed to have made a decision refusing to amend the document.
 See Timeframes for Access and Amendment for more information.

-If the agency does not hold the documents the applicant has applied to amend, and they know that another agency does hold them, they can transfer the application to the other agency.
+If the agency does not hold the documents the applicant has applied to amend but they know another agency does, the application can be transferred if the other agency consents.
 See Transferring access applications for more information.

 Refusing to deal with an amendment application

-In some circumstances an agency may refuse to deal with an amendment application.
+In some circumstances an agency can refuse to deal with an amendment application.
 These include where:

 - processing the application would substantially and unreasonably divert the agency’s resources; and